matloff/toweranNA/README.md

-**The intended class of applications is predictive modeling, rather than estimation.**  Predictive methods of any type can be used with our Tower Method, including both linear/generalized linear models and nonparametric/ML methods.
+**The intended class of applications is predictive modeling, rather than estimation.**  Predictive methods of any type can be used with our Tower Method, including both linear/generalized linear models and nonparametric/machine learning methods.

 Most of the MV literature, both in the statistics and machine learning realms, concerns estimation of some relationship,  say estimation of regression coefficients and the like.
 By constrast, our emphasis here is on **PREDICTION**, especially relevant in our AI era.
-The main contribution of this package is a novel technique that we call the Tower Method, which is **directly aimed at prediction**.
+The main contribution of this package is a technique that we call the Tower Method, which is **directly aimed at prediction**.
 It is nonimputational.
 (For some other nonimputational methods, though not motivated by prediction, see for instance (Soysal, 2018) and (Gu,